ALX Oncology (NASDAQ:ALXO) Shares Gap Up to $16.90

-ALX Oncology Holdings Inc. (NASDAQ:ALXO – Get Rating) shares gapped up prior to trading on Friday .
+ALX Oncology Holdings Inc. (NASDAQ:ALXO – Get Rating)’s stock price gapped up before the market opened on Friday .
 The stock had previously closed at $16.90, but opened at $17.86.
-ALX Oncology shares last traded at $17.30, with a volume of 2,126 shares trading hands.
+ALX Oncology shares last traded at $17.30, with a volume of 2,126 shares traded.

-ALXO has been the subject of several recent analyst reports.
-Credit Suisse Group reduced their price target on ALX Oncology from $83.00 to $53.00 and set an “outperform” rating for the company in a report on Tuesday, December 14th.
-Cantor Fitzgerald dropped their price objective on ALX Oncology from $103.00 to $60.00 in a research note on Monday, March 14th.
-Zacks Investment Research raised shares of ALX Oncology from a “sell” rating to a “hold” rating in a research note on Tuesday, February 15th.
-Jefferies Financial Group cut shares of ALX Oncology from a “buy” rating to a “hold” rating and decreased their target price for the stock from $65.00 to $25.00 in a research report on Wednesday, December 22nd.
-Finally, Stifel Nicolaus decreased their target price on shares of ALX Oncology from $60.00 to $36.00 and set a “buy” rating on the stock in a research report on Tuesday, March 1st.
-Two analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of “Buy” and a consensus price target of $64.75.
+Several analysts recently issued reports on ALXO shares.
+Jefferies Financial Group cut ALX Oncology from a “buy” rating to a “hold” rating and cut their target price for the stock from $65.00 to $25.00 in a research report on Wednesday, December 22nd.
+Zacks Investment Research raised ALX Oncology from a “sell” rating to a “hold” rating in a research note on Tuesday, February 15th.
+Credit Suisse Group dropped their price target on ALX Oncology from $83.00 to $53.00 and set an “outperform” rating for the company in a research note on Tuesday, December 14th.
+Cantor Fitzgerald dropped their price target on ALX Oncology from $103.00 to $60.00 in a research note on Monday, March 14th.
+Finally, HC Wainwright dropped their price target on ALX Oncology from $100.00 to $80.00 in a research note on Tuesday, March 1st.
+Two equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of “Buy” and an average price target of $64.75.

-Several large investors have recently modified their holdings of ALXO.
-Strs Ohio acquired a new position in ALX Oncology in the third quarter worth $36,000.
-ACT Capital L.L.C. acquired a new stake in shares of ALX Oncology in the third quarter valued at approximately $111,000.
-Victory Capital Management Inc. acquired a new position in shares of ALX Oncology during the third quarter valued at approximately $206,000.
-Two Sigma Investments LP acquired a new position in shares of ALX Oncology during the third quarter valued at approximately $214,000.
-Finally, Nisa Investment Advisors LLC acquired a new position in shares of ALX Oncology during the fourth quarter valued at approximately $48,000.
-Institutional investors and hedge funds own 85.15% of the company’s stock.
+Several large investors have recently bought and sold shares of ALXO.
+Strs Ohio bought a new stake in shares of ALX Oncology in the 3rd quarter valued at approximately $36,000.
+Nisa Investment Advisors LLC bought a new stake in shares of ALX Oncology during the 4th quarter worth approximately $48,000.
+ACT Capital L.L.C. bought a new stake in shares of ALX Oncology during the 3rd quarter worth approximately $111,000.
+Point72 Hong Kong Ltd bought a new stake in shares of ALX Oncology during the 4th quarter worth approximately $121,000.
+Finally, EDBI Pte Ltd bought a new stake in shares of ALX Oncology during the 4th quarter worth approximately $121,000.
+85.15% of the stock is owned by institutional investors and hedge funds.

 ALX Oncology Holdings Inc, a clinical-stage immuno-oncology company, focuses on developing therapies for patients fighting cancer.
 Its lead product candidate is ALX148, a CD47 blocking therapeutic that is in Phase 1b/2 clinical trial used for the treatment of myelodysplastic syndromes; and for the treatment of acute myeloid leukemia and non-Hodgkin's lymphoma, as well as a range of solid tumor indications, including head and neck squamous cell carcinoma, human epidermal growth factor receptor 2 (HER2) positive gastric/gastroesophageal junction carcinoma, HER2-expressing breast cancer, and other solid tumors.